Bovina (subtribe): Extant

 However recent molecular work on mitochondrial DNA and the Y-chromosome has completely revamped the evolutionary relationships among bovinans.
 These studies support of not only the inclusion of bison species into the genus Bos, but offer two radically different positions for the European bison.
 According to the mitochondrial DNA, these studies support the American bison being closely related to the yak, while the European bison is more related to the aurochs.
 However a 2008 phylogenetic study using the Y-chromosome found the two bison species to form a clade.
 It also found that the yaks are an outgroup in relation to the rest of the bovinans, supporting their classification in the genus Poephagus.
 Another study by Hassanin et al. (2013) using autosomal introns found support in the bison-yak clade.
 This suggests the mitochondrial genomes is result of incomplete lineage sorting during divergence of Bos and Bison from their common ancestors rather than further post-speciation gene flow (ancient hybridization between Bos and Bison).
 There is evidence of limited gene flow from Bos primigenius taurus could account for the affiliation between wisent and cattle nuclear genomes (in contrast to mitochondrial ones).
-These phylogenetic studies lead Groves and Grubb (2011), who conducted large scale taxonomic analysis on the world's ungulate species, to recommend classifying the two bison species as members of the genus Bos.
+These phylogenetic studies led Groves and Grubb (2011), who conducted large scale taxonomic analysis on the world's ungulate species, to recommend classifying the two bison species as members of the genus Bos.

 Below is the listing of species recognized by Groves and Grubb (2011) with species names following Castelló (2016) from Bovids of the World: